KamiTzayig/mason_bricks/bricks/feature_test/README.md

 ## How to use 🚀

 ```
-mason make feature_brick --feature_name login --state_management bloc
+mason make feature --feature_name login --state_management bloc
 ```

 ## Variables ✨

-N/A as this is a supporting brick for feature_brick
+N/A as this is a supporting brick for feature

 ## Outputs 📦